ccremer/charts/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Versions used (please complete the following information):**
+ - Chart: latest
- - Helm
+ - Helm: v3
- - Kubernetes API
+ - Kubernetes API: v17
- - Distribution (Openshift, Rancher, etc.)
+ - Distribution (Openshift, Rancher, etc.): Plain K8s

 **Additional context**
 Add any other context about the problem here.